Gangsterjesus/HoloTap/README.md

 ## 🎨 Mascot Manifesto

 PayDog isn’t just a logo — it’s a personality.
-Our mascot represents loyalty, creativity, and the playful spirit of creators everywhere.
+Our mascot represents loyalty, creativity, and the playful spirit for creators everywhere.

 Want to evolve PayDog’s look or voice?
 Submit your ideas via [Issues](https://github.com/Gangsterjesus/Paydog-/issues) or [Pull Requests](https://github.com/Gangsterjesus/Paydog-/pulls)!